-Aprille currently manages and instructs for the National Science Foundation’s Southwest Innovation Corps (I-Corps™) Node, which supports and connects young scientists, leading faculty, and the greater business community across the Texas and Southwest region in testing their funded research for potential commercial applications through national and regional programming.
+Aprille currently serves as the Assistant Director of the National Science Foundation’s Innovation Corps (I-CorpsTM) Node, which aims to increase the economic impact of federally funded research.
+Aprille manages the program and instructs young scientists, leading faculty, and the greater business community across the Texas and Southwest region to test their research for potential commercial applications through national and regional programming.

 Aprille began her career in Washington, D.C. with the late Senator Ted Stevens (AK), and served as his Staff Director and Chief Counsel on the Subcommittee on Disaster Recovery, Senate Homeland Security and Governmental Affairs Committee.
 Prior to her position with the State Department, Aprille was Defense Counsel for Representative Don Young (AK).